Inside the minds of the teenage jihadi brides who fled Britain to join Isis

 The reality is they were used for what Bloom calls the 'three Rs': to recruit, retain male foreign fighters and, above all, to reproduce the next generation of jihadis.

 The testimony of Begum, who within 10 days of arrival was married to a foreign fighter and could not leave the house without his permission, is not uncommon.
-Through interviews with other women who lived under Isis, Gina Vale has pieced together a picture of what it was like for women to live under the so-called caliphate.
+Through interviews with other women who lived under Isis, Vale has pieced together a picture of what it was like for women to live under the so-called caliphate.

 To ensure no illegitimate mixing between the sexes women, were not allowed to move freely without a mahram (male guardian).
-They were required to dress in a full-body abaya and niqab, while Vale says over time, increasing restrictions were placed on clothing to the point where even their eyes needed to be covered with several layers of thick cloth.
+They were required to dress in a full-body abaya and niqab.
+Vale says, over time, increasing restrictions were placed on clothing to the point where even their eyes needed to be covered with several layers of thick cloth.

 Women who did not adhere to these strict codes of behaviour or dress were punished for being too promiscuous.